googleworkspace/add-ons-samples/python/travel-adk-ai-agent/README.md

 * **Error Handling:** Features configurable retries and informs users of unexpected failures with graceful interactions.
 * **Gmail Context:** Users can include the current email's subject and body in their message to the agent.
 * **Chat Attachments:** Users can send messages with recorded audio or file attachments for extra context.
-* **User Context:** The agent can optionally include user profile data, such as birthdays (available in Gmail, Calendar, Drive).
+* **User Context:** The agent can optionally include user profile data, such as birthdays (available in Gmail, Calendar, Drive, Editors).
-* **Switch to Chat:** Access the Chat app DM in a single click from other apps (Gmail, Calendar, Drive) to access Chat-only features.
+* **Switch to Chat:** Access the Chat app DM in a single click from other apps (Gmail, Calendar, Drive, Editors) to access Chat-only features.
 * **Agent Responsivity:** Agent interactions are displayed:
    * **Chat:** in real-time as they are processed.
-   * **Gmail, Calendar, Drive:** after completion because Google Workspace add-on sidebar interactions are always synchronous.
+   * **Gmail, Calendar, Drive, Editors (Docs, Sheets, Slides):** after completion because Google Workspace add-on sidebar interactions are always synchronous.

 ## Prerequisites